Coolcord/Level-Headed/README.md

  A: There's a tutorial on how to do that on the wiki [here](https://github.com/Coolcord/Level-Headed/wiki/How-to-Add-Your-Own-Graphics-and-Music-Into-Level%E2%80%90Headed).

- **Q: I set a level type to uncommon, but I got it multiple times in a row!
-Is this a bug?**

- A: Technically, no. For now, when the level generator goes to generate a new level, it does not care what kind of level came before or what will come after.
-All it cares about is the percentage chance that it calculates based upon the weights the user provides.
-Think of this like rolling a dice.
-There's nothing stopping you from rolling four 1's in a row, though it's unlikely to happen.
-You can read more about commonalities [here](https://github.com/Coolcord/Level-Headed/wiki/How-Level%E2%80%90Headed-Works#commonalities).
-I may rework this system in the future, as many people seem to expect it to work differently.
-For now, just try dropping what you don't like to "Rare" as that'll make a difference.

  **Q: There's no variety!**

  A: Bear in mind that Level-Headed is only v0.3, so it's only a fraction of what I have planned.
 Think of current releases as a preview of what's to come.
 With each update, this will become less and less of a problem.